Multilevel User Credibility Assessment in Social Networks: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we studied the problem of multilevel user credibility assessment in social networks.
-First, we collected a dataset suitable for studying user credibility assessment at multiple levels.
-Then, we proposed the MultiCred model, which places users at one of several levels of credibility based on a rich and diverse set of features extracted from users' profiles, tweets, and comments.
-MultiCred uses deep language models to analyze textual data and deep neural models to process non-textual features.
-We conducted experiments over the collected data to show that MultiCred outperforms existing approaches in terms of several accuracy measures.
+We first collected a dataset tailored for evaluating credibility across multiple levels.
+We then proposed the MultiCred model, which assigns users to one of several credibility tiers based on a rich and diverse set of features extracted from their profiles, tweets, and comments.
+MultiCred leverages deep language models for textual analysis and deep neural networks for non-textual data processing.
+Our experiments on the collected dataset demonstrate that MultiCred outperforms existing methods across various accuracy metrics.

-Due to computational limitations, this research did not incorporate certain types of features such as images and multimedia content shared by users.
-The graph of the social network is another data type that wasn't considered in this work.
-This graph reflects important structural information about users that, when combined with other features, could provide a deeper understanding of users' activities.
-An interesting direction for future work could be analyzing these two types of features and combining them with our proposed model.
+Due to computational constraints, this study did not include certain feature types--such as images and other multimedia content shared by users.
+We also excluded the social network graph, which encodes valuable structural information about user interactions.
+Integrating this graph data with our existing features could yield deeper insights into user behavior.
+Exploring these additional modalities and incorporating them into the MultiCred framework is a promising direction for future work.